CygnusNetworks/pyocfagent/README.md

 pyocfagent
 ==========

+Python OCF Resource Agent Framework for Corosync/Pacemaker http://clusterlabs.org

-Python OCF Resource Agent Framework
+This is a Python OCF Cluster Resource Agent Framework for implementing OCF Resource Agents in Python.
+The code is in a early development stage.